CodefroesPuc/opencv/doc/tutorials/core/discrete_fourier_transform/discrete_fourier_transform.markdown

 \f[F(k,l) = \displaystyle\sum\limits_{i=0}^{N-1}\sum\limits_{j=0}^{N-1} f(i,j)e^{-i2\pi(\frac{ki}{N}+\frac{lj}{N})}\f]\f[e^{ix} = \cos{x} + i\sin {x}\f]

 Here f is the image value in its spatial domain and F in its frequency domain.
 The result of the transformation is complex numbers.
-Displaying this is possible either via a *real* image and a *complex* image or via a *magnitude* and a *phase* image.
+Displaying a complex image is possible either via its *real part* image and its *imaginary part* image or via a *magnitude* and a *phase* image.
 However, throughout the image processing algorithms only the *magnitude* image is interesting as this contains all the information we need about the images geometric structure.
 Nevertheless, if you intend to make some modifications of the image in these forms and then you need to retransform it you'll need to preserve both of these.